reframe-hpc/reframe/docs/config_reference.rst

    .. versionadded:: 3.5.0

+.. js:attribute:: .systems[].partitions[].features

+   :required: No
+   :default: ``{}``

+   User defined features of the partition.
+These are accessible through the :attr:`~reframe.core.systems.SystemPartition.features` attribute of the :attr:`~reframe.core.pipeline.RegressionTest.current_partition` and can also be selected through the extended syntax of :attr:`~reframe.core.pipeline.RegressionTest.valid_systems`.

+   .. versionadded:: 3.11.0

 .. js:attribute:: .systems[].partitions[].extras

    :required: No
    :default: ``{}``

    User defined attributes of the partition.
-This will be accessible through the :attr:`~reframe.core.systems.SystemPartition.extras` attribute of the :attr:`~reframe.core.pipeline.RegressionTest.current_partition`.
+These are accessible through the :attr:`~reframe.core.systems.SystemPartition.extras` attribute of the :attr:`~reframe.core.pipeline.RegressionTest.current_partition` and can also be selected through the extended syntax of :attr:`~reframe.core.pipeline.RegressionTest.valid_systems`.

    .. versionadded:: 3.5.0

 .. _container-platform-configuration: